MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BrandSafety.md

 ## Excluded content terms

 > [!NOTE]
 > Not everyone has this feature yet.
-If you don't, don't worry—it's coming soon!
+If you don't, don't worryâ€”it's coming soon!

 Excluded content terms block your ads from showing next to unwanted terms (i.e., page titles).
 They can be added at the account or campaign level, with a maximum of 1000 terms.
 Any terms you add to your campaign will be automatically applied to all campaigns in your account to save you time later.

-For example, if you're selling tech devices and your excluded content term is “faulty tech devices,” then we won't show your ads next to page titles mentioning faulty tech devices.
+For example, if you're selling tech devices and your excluded content term is â€œfaulty tech devices,â€ then we won't show your ads next to page titles mentioning faulty tech devices.

 - **Add excluded content terms during campaign creation**